AcbarAcrobat/nnn/README.md

           - inventory start point of your cloud - very simple way to work
           - inventory - cloud bootstrap and check or validate your cloud infrastructure.
-          - availiable in two types of run - api or baremethal.
+          - availiable in two types of run - api or baremetal.
           - contain dict and variables which you wants about infrastructure

       II.
 Target Inventory after ```bootstrap inventory``` which contains settings needed after bootstrap the instances -